cloudmesh-community/fa18-516-19/project-report/report.md

 sudo apt-get install -y apache2 sudo a2enmod rewrite

-a2enmod rewrite  - is an Apache module that generates readable url’s.
+a2enmod rewrite  - is an Apache module that generates readable url's.
 [7] “One of the most useful modules for Apache is mod_rewrite.
 This module allows you to generate unique and easily readable urls for content requested on the server.”
 (Retrieved 2018).

 https://www.digitalocean.com/community/tutorials/how-to-install-configure-and-use-modules-in-the-apache-web-server